 A sinkhole is a cavity in the ground, especially in limestone or bedrock, caused by water erosion when water burrows through loose layers of soil or soil that is poorly compacted to create underground voids.
-When these voids become big enough, the “roof” of the hole sinks in, since it is hollow underneath, creating what we call a sinkhole.
-While some sinkholes can be extremely large (some even big enough to engulf a car), the sinkholes we typically see in parking lots range from about the size of a golf ball to about basketball size, and are usually near catch basins, walkways, or building foundations.
-Regardless of their size, sinkholes are a big potential liability and safety issue, so having them repaired immediately is important.
+When these voids become big enough, the “roof” of the hole sinks in, since it is hollow underneath.
+This creates what we call a sinkhole.
+While some sinkholes can be extremely large, the sinkholes we typically see in parking lots range from about the size of a golf ball to about basketball size.
+They usually occur near catch basins, walkways, or building foundations.
+Regardless of their size, sinkholes are a big potential liability and safety issue, so repairing them immediately is important.

 Difference between a sinkhole and a pothole: